tcheukueppoo/maat/docs/maat.md

 # Maat

-`Maat` is a powerful, efficient, lightweight, embeddable multi-paradigm general purpose programming language that empowers programmers to easily build fast and scalable applications.
+`Maat` is a multi-paradigm general purpose programming language that empowers programmers to easily build fast and scalable applications.

 Key features of the Maat programming language: